aokranj/website-pdkranj.si/doc/runbook/update-wordpress.md

 A short guide how to upgrade and deploy updated WP to all environments.

-For this guide, let's assume the following configuration of remotes in your git repository (TL;DR branch `master` is `tracking aokranj/website-pdkranj.si:master`, ditto for `prod`):
+For this guide, let's assume the following configuration of remotes in your git repository (TL;DR branch `master` is `aokranj/website-pdkranj.si:master`):
 ```
 $ git remote -v
 origin  git@github.com:bostjan/website-pdkranj.si.git (fetch)